UCSBCarpentry/2019-01-25-UCSBLibrary/README.md

 This repository was created from The Carpentries' ([Software Carpentry][swc-site], [Data Carpentry][dc-site], and [Library Carpentry][lc-site]'s) template for creating websites for workshops.

+###Prep List###
+  - 1/22 team session
+    - pair up to practice our sections
+  - 1/23 team session
+    - in rm 1312 to practice with a/v equipment

 ## Don't forget to do this:
-3. Once you are done, please also [let us know][email] the workshop URL.
-If this is a self-organised workshop, you should also [fill in the self-organized workshop form][self-organized-workshop-form] (if you have not already done so), so we can keep track of all workshops.
+~~3.
+Once you are done, please also [let us know][email] the workshop URL.~~ If this is a self-organised workshop, you should also [fill in the self-organized workshop form][self-organized-workshop-form] (if you have not already done so), so we can keep track of all workshops.
 We build the list of workshops on our websites from the data included in your `index.md` page.
 We can only do that if you [customize][customization] that page correctly *and* let us know the workshop URL.

 ## Setting Up a Separate Repository for Learners